HosnaJabbari/DinoKnot_data/README.md

 This folder contains all test data for DinoKnot

-This README is organized in sections as presented in the paper.
+This README and the corresponding data is organized in sections as presented in the Materials and Methods section of our paper.

 ## qRT-PCR interaction structures